JackHasSoup/FunkyChunkyHikersCustomLevels/README.md

 FCH uses the tilemap system but you can use whatever you want to build the level, custom scripts are not supported though.

+Make sure to mark all art assets you used to be included in the asset bundle build

 Step 3.

 Time to build!